faker2048/youtube-faster-whisper/README.md

 YTWS is a command-line tool designed to download videos from YouTube and generate subtitles, all with the power of the efficient `faster-whisper`.

+## Features

+- **Easy to Use**: Get started without hassle.
+- **Fast Subtitle Generation**: Utilize `faster-whisper` for quick results.
+- **GPU Acceleration**: Simple guide for GPU utilization.
+- **Cross-Platform**: Works on Windows and Linux.

+These features make YTWS an efficient and user-friendly tool for downloading YouTube videos and generating subtitles.

 ## 💽 Installation
 You can easily install YTWS using the following commands:
 ```bash